funnypapaya/uxagustina-portfolio/case-studies/diez.md

 </figure>

 ### We proved the product provided value to our users, now it was time to prove if it provided enough value for our customers to make the purchase
 After the company launched the MVP for Diez, we saw the product was well received by teams, and interest was spiking.
 However, we still needed to find a way to monetize this product.
-Initially, the idea was for Diez to offer a Community Edition with AGPL license that was free and included some basic features, and an Enterprise Edition with extra features and a commercial license, that offered more freedom using the product.
+Initially, the idea was for Diez to offer a Community Edition with <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank">AGPL license</a> that was free and included some basic features, and an Enterprise Edition with extra features and a commercial license, that offered more freedom using the product.
 Our hypothesis was that companies would be interested in investing in our product to streamline their teams processes, reduce repetitive tasks, save time and therefore money.

 To test this hypothesis, we showcased this offering on the product's website and added a form for interested parties to request more information about the Enterprise Edition.
 The same as before, the form included filtering questions to help us prioritize who to talk to.
 The company's CEO/founder and me started a semi-automated sales outreach effort to contact the interested parties and set up calls.
 These online meetings were planned to cover our research questions (so that we could keep gaining insights into the companies workflows, tooling and difficulties building and maintaining their design systems), as well as a live demo of Diez Enterprise Edition.